AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.4.
 Trends

-> Summary: The univariate bias correction methods
-> only slightly modify model simulated precipitation trends.
+> Summary: The univariate methods only slightly modify model simulated precipitation trends.

-With respect to the simulated trend in annual mean rainfall, none of the univariate bias correction methods substantially alter the model simulated trend (e.g. Figure 6.4.1 and 6.4.2).
+With respect to the simulated trend in annual mean rainfall, none of the univariate methods substantially alter the model simulated trend (e.g. Figure 6.4.1 and 6.4.2).
 Dynamical downscaling appears to modify the model trend much more than bias correction.

 <p align="center">